LinghaoChan/UniMoCap/README.md

 We make the data processing as simple as possible.
 For those who are not familiar with the datasets, we will provide a video tutorial to tell you how to do it in the following weeks.
 For the Chinese community, we provide a Chinese document for users.
 If you have any question, please contact at Ling-Hao CHEN (thu [DOT] lhchen [AT] gamil [DOT] com).

-The difference between body-only and whole-body data preprocessing only exists in the step 2 (Extract and Process Data).
-Steps before that are the same.

 # TODO List